dbwebb-se/mvc/example/symfony-doctrine/README.md

 php bin/console make:entity
 ```

-Create a class called Product with two fields.
+Create a class called Product.
+Use the proposed defaults.
+Add two fields to the class with property name and type.

 * name:string
 * value:int